-- Southern Regional Technical College will take all reports of threats and violence seriously and will investigate all such reports.
+- SRTC will take all reports of threats and violence seriously and will investigate all such reports.

-- Southern Regional Technical College will act promptly to address all situations that (in the Presidents Leadership Cabinet opinion) pose a risk to the well-being of employees and/or students with guidance from the PLC and the SAFE Team.
+- SRTC will act promptly to address all situations that pose a risk to the well-being of employees and/or students with guidance from the PLC and the SAFE Team.

 Training and Education

 SRTC provides new employees information on the SRTC Policy and Procedure Manual, which includes information on standards of conduct for employees.
 Students are provided information during orientation, which includes the student code of conduct.
 All students and employees are required to report any violent or threatening behavior to Campus Police and Security.

 Procedures – Employee Responsibilities

 All employees or students who have (1) witnessed, (2) knowledge of, or (3) been subjected to prejudice, threats, harassment, intimidation, violence, or a criminal act are required to immediately verbally report the incident to Campus Police and Security, along with their Supervisors or Instructors.
 Campus Police will make a written report of any incidents that occur on SRTC property or within the jurisdiction of the Campus Police Department.
 The Chief of Police (or designee) will communicate with the President, the Vice President of the appropriate division, and the SAFE Team on any reports of threatening behavior or acts of violence.

 All employees and students are empowered to call 911 or contact Campus Police and Security without first informing his/her supervisor or instructor if a life-threatening situation exists which warrants immediate intervention by the law enforcement.